offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

    |                                 | ------- | ------- | ------- | ------- | ------- | ------- | ------- | ------- |
    |                                 |    2    |    2    |    2    |    2    |    2    |    2    |    2    |    2    |

-   The ultimate idea is that, of the normalized edge counts for all leaf node pairs, the highest one is guaranteed to be a pair of neighbouring nodes.
-The reason is that lesser ones may have had internal edges removed, but the highest one is guaranteed to have no internal edges reduced during normalization.
+   The ultimate idea is that, of `combined_count_and_normalize()` for all leaf node pairs, the result with the highest sum is guaranteed to be a pair of neighbouring nodes.
+The reason is that lesser ones may have had internal edges subtracted during normalization while the highest one is guaranteed to have no internal edges reduced.

    In the example graph above, the edge counts are ...